clearcare/policies/source/sections/09-configuration_management_policy.md

    * Stopping and disabling any unnecessary OS services.
    * Installing and configuring the TMDS agent.
    * Installing and configuring the NTP daemon, including ensuring that modifying system time cannot be performed by unprivileged users.
-   * Configuring authentication to the centralized LDAP servers.
-   * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
+   * Configuring audit logging as described in [§8](08-auditing_policy.md#82-auditing-policies).
 2. Any additional states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.2 Provisioning Windows Systems

-1. Windows systems have their baseline security configuration applied via the combination of Group Policy settings and Chef recipes.
+1. Windows systems have their baseline security configuration applied via userdata scripts or Chef recipes.
 These baseline settings cover:
-   * Joining the Windows Domain Controller and applying the Active Directory Group Policy configuration.
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
    * Installing and configuring the TMDS agent.
    * Configuring the system clock, including ensuring that modifying system time cannot be performed by unprivileged users.
-   * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
+   * Configuring audit logging as described in [§8](08-auditing_policy.md#82-auditing-policies).
 2. Any additional states applied to the Windows system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.3 Provisioning Management Systems

-1. Provisioning management systems such salt servers, LDAP servers, or VPN appliances follows the same procedure as provisioning a production system.
+1. Provisioning management systems such salt servers, LDAP servers, or VPN appliances follows the same procedure as [provisioning a production system](09-configuration_management_policy.md#93-provisioning-production-systems).
-2. Provisioning the first userdata server for a production pod requires bootstrapping userdata.
-The VP of Engineering will oversee provisioning a new userdata server.
-   * Once the userdata server has been bootstrapped, the ops team member will apply the baseline configuration to the userdata server by performing a `highstate` operation as usual.
-3. Critical infrastructure services such as logging, monitoring, LDAP servers, or Windows Domain Controllers must be configured with appropriate userdata states.
-   * These userdata states have been approved by the VP of Engineering and CTO to be in accordance with all Cloudticity policies, including setting appropriate:
-     * Audit logging requirements.
-     * Password size, strength, and expiration requirements.
-     * Transmission encryption requirements.
-4. Critical infrastruture roles applied to new systems must be clearly documented by the ops team member in the DT request.

 ## 9.4 Changing Existing Systems

 1. Subsequent changes to already-provisioned systems are unconditionally handled by one of the following methods:
-   * Changes to userdata states or pillar values.
+   * Changes to userdata scripts.
    * Changes to Chef recipes.
    * For configuration changes that cannot be handled by Chef or userdata, a runbook describing exactly what changes will be made and by whom.
 2. Configuration changes to Chef recipes or userdata states must be initiated by creating a Merge Request in GitLab.
    * The ops team member will create a feature branch and make their changes on that branch.
-   * The ops team member must test their configuration change locally when possible, or on a development and/or staging sandbox otherwise.
+   * The ops team member must test their configuration change locally when possible, or otherwise on a development and/or staging sandbox.
    * At least one other ops team member must review the Chef or userdata change before merging the change into the main branch.
-3. In all cases, before rolling out the change to production, the ops team member must file a task in the DT project describing the change.
-This Issue must link to the reviewed Merge Request and/or include a link to the runbook.
-4. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.
+3. Once the request has been approved by the CTO, the ops team member may roll out the change into production environments.

 ## 9.5 Patch Management Procedures

 1. Cloudticity uses automated tooling to ensure systems are up-to-date with the latest security patches.
-2. On Ubuntu Linux systems, the unattended-upgrades tool is used to apply security patches in phases.
-   * The security team maintains a mirrored snapshot of security patches from the upstream OS vendor.
-This mirror is synchronized bi-weekly and applied to development systems nightly.
-   * If the development systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all staging systems.
-These patches will be applied to all staging systems during the next nightly patch run.
-   * If the staging systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all production systems.
-These patches will be applied to all production systems during the next nightly patch run.
-   * Patches for critical kernel security vulnerabilities may be applied to production systems using hot-patching tools at the discretion of the Security Officer.
-These patches must follow the same phased testing process used for non-kernel security patches; this process may be expedited for severe vulnerabilities.
-3. On Windows systems, the baseline Group Policy setting configures Windows Update to implement the patching policy.

 ## 9.6 Software Development Procedures